icinganalysis/icinganalysis.github.io/content/NACA-TN-1393.md

 significant factors defining icing intensity for the purpose of the design of ice-protection equipment are discussed, and tentative values are given.

-##Key points

-1. The accuracy of multicylinder instruments used to determine liquid water content and median water drop size is assessed.
-2. An icing intensity index as related to the ice growth rate on a 3 inch diameter cylinder is detailed.
-3. Results from the methods of Tribus & Tessman and Langmuir & Blodgett agree well for cylinder analysis.
-4. "Tentative" values for icing design conditions were determined.
-5. An effect of distance on icing conditions is noted.

 ##Discussion